Bachelor of Property and Real Estate

 This course provides a foundation for careers in property valuation, development and more.
 From property cycles to the effect of changing demographics on the market, you will gain real-world knowledge from industry experts.

 Tailor your course to suit your interests and become a specialist in areas such as commercial and industrial property, residential property and sustainable construction.
-Take advantage of the work-integrated learning component and get the practical experience employers are looking for.
+Take advantage of the work-integrated learning component and get the practical experience employers are seeking.
 Expand your networks, learn from Australia’s industry leaders and graduate as a confident property and real estate professional.

 Dreaming of a career as a top property professional?